imccorve/personal-website/_posts/2023-03-01-the-human-tamagotchi.markdown

 <blockquote class="tiktok-embed" cite="https://www.tiktok.com/@imonitroni/video/7198309070435044650" data-video-id="7198309070435044650" style="max-width: 605px;min-width: 325px;" > <section> <a target="_blank" title="@imonitroni" href="https://www.tiktok.com/@imonitroni?refer=embed">@imonitroni</a> Using the arcade 1x4 from adafruit I can now interact with Mametchi-chan ❤️😩 but there’s still more work to be done until it’s wearable for my Mardi Gras outfit<a title="adafruit" target="_blank" href="https://www.tiktok.com/tag/adafruit?refer=embed">#adafruit</a> <a title="creativecoding" target="_blank" href="https://www.tiktok.com/tag/creativecoding?refer=embed">#creativecoding</a> <a title="ledlights" target="_blank" href="https://www.tiktok.com/tag/ledlights?refer=embed">#ledlights</a> <a title="tamagotchi" target="_blank" href="https://www.tiktok.com/tag/tamagotchi?refer=embed">#tamagotchi</a> <a target="_blank" title="♬ Boy&#39;s a Liar - PinkPantheress" href="https://www.tiktok.com/music/Boy's-a-Liar-7169578597873616897?refer=embed">♬ Boy&#39;s a Liar - PinkPantheress</a> </section> </blockquote> <script async src="https://www.tiktok.com/embed.js"></script>

 I think next would actually be cool to put a tamagotchi emulator directly on the matrixportal to get the full tamagotchi experience.
-Though the purpose of a tamagotchi is to be pocket sized so haveing a 32x32 screen might be difficult to transport.
+Though the purpose of a tamagotchi is to be pocket sized so having a 32x32 screen might be difficult to transport.
 (Unless you incorporate the screen into a backpack or workbag? https://learn.adafruit.com/matrix-portal-rgb-display-handbag)

 ## **Troubleshooting**